GoogleChrome/web.dev/src/site/content/en/installable/codelab-make-installable/index.md

 {% Instruction 'remix', 'ol' %}
 1. Add a `beforeinstallprompt` event handler to the `window` object.
-1. Save the `event` as a global variable, we'll need it later to show the prompt.
+1. Save the `event` as a global variable; we'll need it later to show the prompt.
 1. Unhide the install button.